LimitlessUR/Limitlessur/README.md

 ## Let's work together!!

-- Independent contractor seeking full time position
+Seeking full time Data Analyst position

-- 🔭 I’m currently working on Javascript and Python
+- 🔭 I’m currently working with MySQL, PostgreSQL, and Tableau

 - 👯 I’m always looking to collaborate and constantly learn more about the Engineering World